JAlcocerT/JAlcocerT/content/blog/ai-MULTIAGENTS-TOOLS.md

 * **Analogy:** Think of an assembly line where each station performs a specific task on the incoming piece.
 The LLM is like the worker at each station, and the prompts are the instructions for each step.
 * **Use Cases:** Generating marketing copy and then translating it, outlining a document and then writing it, performing multi-step reasoning where each step builds upon the previous one.

+> Example with the Databse chat with langchain: https://github.com/JAlcocerT/Data-Chat/blob/main/LangChain/ChatWithDB/test_langchainChatDB.ipynb

+{{< callout type="info" >}}
+With LangChain it was also possible to do agent stuff as per [agent_executor](https://python.langchain.com/v0.2/docs/how_to/agent_executor/).
+But its going to be depricated in favour of langgraph
+{{< /callout >}}

 **2. Orchestration Worker:**

 * **Concept:** An orchestration worker is a component within a broader system that manages and coordinates the execution of various tasks, which can include interacting with LLMs, calling external APIs, retrieving data, or using other tools.